Michael Harper (1989-1994)

 Lisa Starr (2007-2012)

-The position of Rhode Island State Poet was established by law in 1989 and is traditionally held by an artist who represents the highest achievement in poetry in our state.
-While no specific duties are mentioned in the legislation, the State Poet serves as the principal advocate for poetry in Rhode Island.
+The position of Rhode Island State Poet was established by law in 1989.
+The State Poet Laureate serves as the principal advocate for poetry in Rhode Island.
 A Rhode Island State Council on the Arts selection committee reviewed twenty nominees for the position.
 Rick Benjamin was the fifth Rhode Island State Poet.
-Previous state poets are Michael Harper (1989-1994) and C.D.
-Wright (1994-1999), Thomas Chandler (1999-2006) and Lisa Starr (2007-2012), and Rick Benjamin (2012-2016).
+Previous state poets are Michael Harper (1989-1994), C.D.
+Wright (1994-1999), Thomas Chandler (1999-2006), Lisa Starr (2007-2012), and Rick Benjamin (2012-2016).